Biomedical Informatics, PhD

 • What do you hope to accomplish with a PhD in biomedical informatics?

-• What background or qualifications do you have that you believe are essential to success in this program?
+• What background or qualifications do you have that you believe are essential for success in this program?

 • What general area or topics do you hope to study?

-• What you expect to be doing five to ten years after completion of the doctoral program?
+• What do you expect to be doing five to ten years after completing the doctoral program?

 • Writing Sample: Evidence of graduate potential in the form of academic papers, publications, theses or project reports done in an academic or industrial setting.

-• Letters of recommendation: Three letters from references who are able to give an in-depth evaluation of your strengths and weaknesses with respect to academic work, and who are competent to judge your probability of success in graduate school.
+• Letters of recommendation: Three letters from references who can provide a thorough evaluation of your strengths and weaknesses regarding your academic work, and who are qualified to assess your likelihood of success in graduate school.

 Applicants must follow the formal procedures established for admission to the graduate program at the appropriate NU campus.
 Applicants must have: